klpod221/lesson-plan/PHP/Part3.md

 echo "Request $requests of 10 allowed per minute<br>";

-// Sử dụng Redis Pub/Sub (in a real app, this would be in separate scripts) if (false) { // Disable for this example
+// Redis Pub/Sub (in a real app, this would be in separate scripts) if (false) { // Disable for this example
     // Publisher:
     $redis->publish('notifications', json_encode([